-Ensure the sump screen is clean and clear of debris after draining oil by removing it from the transmission and cleaning it using a parts washer or isopropyl alcohol.
-(Reference #11 on drawing DZC0003)
+Ensure the sump magnetic drain is clean and clear of debris after draining oil.
+To do this remove from the transmission and using a parts washer or isopropyl alcohol wash the magnetic plug.
+(Reference #36 on drawing DKC0209)

 Service the pump transmission with SAE 80W/90, GL4/GL5 gear lubricant.
 Do not use grease.